Current State of Crypto Adoption in Botswana

 The BOB also noted that cryptocurrencies like Bitcoin aren’t protected by any regulations.
 This has made it difficult for crypto exchanges to set up in Botswana, as banks won’t support transactions between crypto platforms and the public.
 So, people who want to buy or trade Bitcoin often have to rely on informal methods like peer-to-peer (P2P) trading.

 Despite the challenges, Botswana has an active Bitcoin community.
 Traders use apps like Altcoin Trader, which is based in South Africa, to buy and sell.
-Also, some startups like Express Minds Ltd introduced Bitcoin ATM in Botswana, which could provide a more accessible option for those looking to transact with Bitcoin.
+Also, some startups like Express Minds Ltd introduced a Bitcoin ATM in Botswana, which could provide a more accessible option for those looking to transact with Bitcoin.

 Since there are no local exchanges to trade Botswana’s currency (Pula) for Bitcoin, many use WhatsApp groups or social media.

-Many however view it as a small price to pay compared to the hassle of traveling to South Africa or relying on family and friends abroad for crypto purchases.
+Many, however, view it as a small price to pay compared to the hassle of traveling to South Africa or relying on family and friends abroad for crypto purchases.

 However, in 2022, Botswana made an interesting move by introducing new regulations through the Virtual Assets Act.
 According to Section 3(b), this Act applies to anyone involved in virtual asset businesses, regardless of their location.